Student Mental Health

 Despite A-level results improving steadily since the 1990s there has been a surge in reported levels of student mental distress at UK universities, often resulting from academic pressures.
 How can it be that students are leaving school with higher grades than ever, yet are struggling more at university, with knock on effects on their mental health?

-One factor may be the phenomenon of ‘spoon-feeding’.
+One factor, explored here by William Bate, may be the phenomenon of ‘spoon-feeding’.

 What about students on particularly pressurised courses?